Are You Google Analytics 4 Ready?

 How to Transfer from Universal Analytics to GA4

-The technicalities of transferring from UA to GA4 can be a little daunting.
+The technicalities of transferring from UA to GA4 can be daunting.
 Google has provided an Analytics Upgrade Center with detailed instructions on how to make the switch, which we recommend you read before attempting any changes.

 If you are still feeling unsure about making the transition yourself, then we can help by setting you up with a call with a member of our team to discuss your business and your current Google Analytics setup.
 Then, we will either get you GA4 ready or provide the consultation to guide you through getting it ready on your own.
 This includes appropriately setting up Google Analytics 4 tracking codes and making sure Google Tag Manager is properly configured.